 Peter Greenaway conceived of the Tulse Luper Suitcases as a multimedia extravaganza, with cinematic sections merely pieces in the overall scheme.
-“The Tulse Luper Suitcases, Part III: From Sark to Finish,” perhaps the weakest of the series, completes the film.
+“The Tulse Luper Suitcases, Part III: From Sark to Finish,” perhaps the weakest of the series, completes the film, or rather HD portion, but the books, the exhibitions and the Web sites, not to mention the promised DVDs, are ongoing.
+Don’t expect a Luper figurine in your Happy Meal — even more than usual, the Suitcases project is geared to aficionados familiar with Greenaway’s playful, baroque sensibility.
 This isn’t the pic to convert the masses to the Greenaway aesthetic.

 The character of Tulse Luper first appears in “Vertical Features Remake,” and running through the Suitcases trilogy are constant references to earlier Greenaway films.
 Luper, with his love of classification and passion for collecting, is an alter ego of the director as much as an Everyman participating in, as well as tossed around by, the angry currents of the 20th century.

 The two earlier parts brought him from Wales to Utah, where his search for lost Mormon cities led him to the first of a lifetime of imprisonments.
 He then appears in Belgium and France, always under Fascist lock and key.
 In “From Sark to Finish,” Luper washes up on the island of Sark (pointedly compared with Prospero’s isle in “The Tempest”), and then suffers a series of imprisonments in Barcelona, Italy, Budapest and the gulags of the Soviet Union.
 While the earlier segments content themselves with covering periods of 10 or so years, Part III tackles five decades of history, and feels unsatisfactorily rushed in its attempt to cram too much into the mix.